guyroutledge/atozcss/_drafts/2016-03-08-bem-with-sass.md

 class names.

-It stands for Block, Element, Modifier and is a good system for buidling flexible and modular code from a series of components.
+It stands for Block, Element, Modifier and is a good system for buidling flexible and modular code by creating a series of components.
 [Harry Roberts](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) has a great definition of BEM: